viidalepp/auli/index.md

-I’m Auli Viidalepp, a last year PhD student at the University of Tartu, Estonia.
-My background is in semiotics and my thesis focuses on the cultural representations and beliefs about technology, specifically the concept of artificial intelligence.
-I have written articles about [robots in science fiction](https://www.researchgate.net/publication/349919165_Representations_of_robots_in_science_fiction_film_narratives_as_signifiers_of_human_identity), [GPT-3 and its public reception](https://www.researchgate.net/publication/366987824_Sociocommunicative_functions_of_a_generative_text_the_case_of_GPT-3), and [the semiotic functioning of synthetic media](https://www.researchgate.net/publication/369304924_The_semiotic_functioning_of_synthetic_media).
-The wider goal of my work is to reveal how knowledge is socially constructed and how discoourses borrow meanings from any available cultural ‘repositories’ for a novel or complex idea (such as AI or technology in general).
-These repositories include myths, (science) fiction, folklore, and animistic beliefs in almost every kind of discourse, including the scientific ones.
+Auli Viidalepp is a researcher in semiotics at the University of Tartu (Estonia) and a Visiting Researcher at the University of Turin (Italy).
+Her [post-doctoral project](/postdoc/) aims to develop an analytical framework based on cultural semiotics to investigate the impact and functioning of AI-generated media in society.

+Her [PhD thesis focused on the cultural construction of the concept of AI](/phd/).
+She has published about [robots in science fiction](https://www.researchgate.net/publication/349919165_Representations_of_robots_in_science_fiction_film_narratives_as_signifiers_of_human_identity) and the semiotic functioning of synthetic media (focusing on [generated texts](https://www.researchgate.net/publication/369304924_The_semiotic_functioning_of_synthetic_media), [their reception](https://www.researchgate.net/publication/366987824_Sociocommunicative_functions_of_a_generative_text_the_case_of_GPT-3), and [generated videos](https://doi.org/10.1515/sem-2023-0167)).

-In 2023, I founded a research network called [Technosemiotics](https://technosemiotics.net/) where we hosted regular a [seminar *What technosemiotics can do?*](https://technosemiotics.net/what-can-technosemiotics-do/), discussing various topics at the intersection of technology, society and semiotics.
+In 2023, she founded a research network called [Technosemiotics](https://technosemiotics.net/).

 ## upcoming